lou024/YelpRecommender/README.md

 If you want to run/use the YelpRecommender, you'll need the dataset which you can download from the link below! https://www.yelp.com/dataset

+If you already have the dataset just place it in the same file as 'src' and you'll have a ready program!